image of the recipe rebel cookbook cover on transparent background.Get The Recipe Rebel Cookbook here 🎉

-This Easy Homemade Dr Pepper BBQ Sauce is sweet, sticky, and is great on grilled chicken, beef, pork or anything!
-Quit the store bought and make your own homemade barbecue sauce, it’s easier than you think!
-Perfect for making Dr Pepper pulled pork!
+This Easy Homemade Dr. Pepper BBQ Sauce is sweet, sticky, and great on grilled chicken, beef, pork, or just about anything!
+Quit the store-bought and make your own homemade barbecue sauce — it’s easier and much tastier than you think.
+It’s also perfect for making Dr. Pepper pulled pork!

 homemade dr pepper bbq sauce in small glass jar in front of can of dr pepper